 - Another guide, on how to travel from Beijing to Ulaanbaatar for about 40$.

 - Planning to travel Mongolia?
 Make sure you got your visa beforehand.
 This is the updated list of passports who need a visa to travel Mongolia, and how to get a Mongolian visa in Hong Kong.

 - If you plan to travel towards Russia after, here’s another travel guide to get the city of Ulan-Ude from Ulaanbaatar.

 - Eat traditional food !
 Mongolians cook a lot of traditional food such as Khuushuur during the celebration.

 - Most Mongolians spend Naadam with their family, if you have the chance to be invited to a local’s home, don’t miss it!

 - Summer is pretty hot in Mongolia.
 Definitely better than to travel Mongolia in the midst of the winter and its freezing temperatures!

 Share with us : And you, have you experienced Naadam?
-Feel free to ask any question about Naadam or on how to travel Mongolia!
+Feel free to ask any question about the festival or on tips to travel Mongolia!